intel/inference-model-manager/docs/platform_user_guide.md

 ## Login operation

 All operations presented here require that the user is logged in to platform and has acquired JTW token from oauth2 server (dex).
-The token is stored in a config file `.imm`.
+The token is stored in a config file `.immconfig`.
 The user needs to belong to the group in the Identity Provider which was associated with the tenant but the Platform Admin.

 Login operation is based on Oauth2 process.
 It can be implemented using [example CLI script](../scripts)